 This is a free wallet-sized Money Mantra Card.
-It's designed for you to print, pop in your purse and whip out before you buy.
+It's designed for you to print, pop in your purse or wallet and whip out before you buy.

-One side's for if you're skint, the other if you're not skint.
-Flip it over depending on your circumstances, then check EVERY time you shop to see if you really should be spending the cash.
+One side's for if you're skint, the other if you're not.
+Flip it over depending on your circumstances, then check EVERY time you shop to see if you should be spending the cash.

 1: Choose black & white or colour print out

 2: Cut it out and fold to credit card size